giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 ### Create an IAM role for aws-operator {#operator-iam-role}

 As `aws-operator` runs in the control plane account, it requires a role to assume in the tenant cluster account in order to manage tenant cluster resources.
-Here we explain the steps required to set up this role.
+Below are the steps required to set up this role.

 #### 1. Determine the control plane's AWS account ID